hanabi/hanabi.github.io/Reference.md

 * The cards that are "touched" by a clue are considered to be inverted.
 * For example, in a 3-player game:
   * Alice clues Bob about a blue card on slot 1, slot 2, and slot 3.
   * Bob knows that this is inverted, so the clue **really** touches slot 4 and slot 5.
-Thus, it is *Chop Focus*, and Bob plays slot 5.
+Thus, it is *Chop-Focus*, and Bob plays slot 5.
   * Bob also knows that his slot 4 has an "invisible" clue on it, so his next discard will be the slot 3.

 ### Pink Conventions